jmarkfen/MarkCards/README.md

 # MarkCards: Markdown-Based Flashcards App

-An Android App that can make flashcards from markdown files.
+An Android app that can make flashcards from markdown files.
 This could be useful for studying and preparing for exams.

 ----